ArduPilot/ardupilot_wiki/common/source/docs/common-osd-overview.rst

     The typical MAXChip based OSD screen has a visible matrix of 30 horizontal x 13 vertical chars in NTSC standard, while PAL standard has 16 vertical chars.
 The OSD code enables auto-detection of NTSC vs. PAL to match input signal properties.

-.. note::    ArduPilot calculates an sensor-less airspeed estimate that is used if no sensor is present or fails.
-ARSPD_TYPE must be set to zero in order to display this value as the airspeed item, if no sensor is present.
+.. note::    ArduPilot calculates an sensor-less airspeed estimate that is used if no sensor is present or fails. :rerf:`ARSPD_TYPE<ARSPD_TYPE>` must be set to zero in order to display this value as the airspeed item, if no sensor is present.

 User Programmable Warnings
 ============================
 Several user defined warnings can be set which will flash the respective osd panel item when warning level is reached or exceeded

-- ``OSD_W_BATVOLT`` - Blinks battery voltage panel if less than this value.
+- :ref:`OSD_W_BATVOLT<OSD_W_BATVOLT>` - Blinks battery voltage panel if less than this value.
 0-100V with up tenth volt precision
-- ``OSD_W_RSSI`` - Blinks rssi panel if less than this integet percentage value.
+- :ref:`OSD_W_RSSI<OSD_W_RSSI>` - Blinks rssi panel if less than this integet percentage value.
 0-99%
-- ``OSD_W_NSAT`` - Blinks #Sat panel if less than this number.
+- :ref:`OSD_W_NSAT<OSD_W_NSAT>` - Blinks #Sat panel if less than this number.
 0-30

 Testing OSD with SITL
 =====================